-When it comes to building a smart home, there are four wireless technologies you need to be aware of.
+When it comes to building a smart home, there are four main wireless technologies you need to know about.
 The first two are the well-known Wi-Fi and Bluetooth standards, of which you will already be aware.
-But the latter two are the relatively unheard of Zigbee and Z-Wave.
+But the latter two are the comparatively unheard of Zigbee and Z-Wave.

 These connect devices together wirelessly, but work in a different way to Wi-Fi and Bluetooth.
-This is because, instead of creating a direct connection between a hub or router and a device, Zigbee and Z-Wave use mesh networks, where signals and data are sent from the hub to one device, then from that device to another, and another.
-This way, the signal can reach devices which would usually be out of range of the hub, because it hops along a pathway created by each device acting as a repeater.
+This is because, instead of creating a direct connection between a hub or router and a device, Zigbee and Z-Wave use mesh networks, where data is sent from the hub to one device, then from that device to another, and another.
+This way, the data can reach devices which would usually be out of range of the hub, because it hops along a pathway created by each device acting as a repeater.

 Zigbee and Z-Wave devices use very little power, and in some cases can last for years before their batteries need replacing.
-Devices which use these technologies include sensors (motion or water, for example), smart thermostats, door locks, switches, light bulbs, smart plugs, and hubs like the Samsung SmartThings, Amazon Echo Plus and Wink.
+Devices which use these technologies include sensors (motion or water, for example), smart thermostats, door locks, switches, light bulbs, and smart plugs.
+They can be controlled by compatible Zigbee and/or Z-Wave hubs, like the Samsung SmartThings Hub or Amazon Echo Plus.

 What is a mesh network?

-A mesh network overcomes this by taking a signal from the hub (a light bulb being asked to switch on, for example) and relays this message via other devices in the network.
+A mesh network overcomes this by taking a signal from the hub (the signal could be a light bulb being asked to switch on, for example) and relays this message via other devices in the network.
 This way, an instruction to turn the light on at the other end of the house still gets there, because it has been relayed by several other Zigbee or Z-Wave devices along the way.

-What all this means is that smart home devices will talk clearly to each other throughout your home, and the more devices you install the better the network's coverage will be.
+What all this means is that smart home devices can talk clearly to each other throughout your home, and the more devices you install the better the network's coverage will be.

 The technical differences between Zigbee and Z-Wave

-Although Zigbee and Z-Wave work in a similar way, sending messages to smart home devices over a mesh network, there are some differences regarding their capabilities.
+Although Zigbee and Z-Wave work in a similar way, sending messages to smart home devices over a mesh network, some of their capabilities differ.
 For example, Zigbee uses the 915 MHz and 2.4GHz radio frequencies, and you may recognize the latter as it is shared with Wi-Fi.
-This, in theory, can cause interference issues in homes with a large number of Zigbee and Wi-Fi devices all fighting to be heard in the same space.
+In theory, this can cause interference issues in homes with a large number of Zigbee and Wi-Fi devices all fighting to be heard in the same space.

 Z-Wave doesn't suffer from Wi-Fi interference because it operates at the lower (and less congested) 800-900MHz frequency range.